saddamarbaa/Google-IT-Support-Professional-Certificate/README.md

 # (2)  The Bits and Bytes of Computer Networking

-link to the The Bits and Bytes of Computer Networking course on Coursera :
+link to The Bits and Bytes of Computer Networking course on Coursera :

 https://www.coursera.org/account/accomplishments/verify/AYN294MEQEFA